 Once you know how much you can afford and how much you can actually spend on a new home, the next thing you must prepare for is the down payment.

 A down payment is an amount—specifically, a percentage of the property value—that home buyers pay out of pocket to buy a home.
+Wondering how much you'll need to shell out for a downpayment for a house in the Philippines?
 It’s typically at least 20% of the purchase price.
 The remaining balance can be paid over a certain period through a home loan.

 Buying a condo unit worth ₱1.5 million, for instance, will have you shelling out at least ₱300,000 in down payment.
 Not everyone can pay such a huge amount upfront.

-Even if you already know how to buy a house in the Philippines , you still need to prove to lenders that you’re financially capable.
-You can do this by having enough savings to cover the down payment upfront.
+Even if you know how to buy a house in the Philippines, you still need to prove to lenders that you’re financially capable.
+You can do this by saving enough to cover the down payment upfront.
 This should motivate you to keep going until you hit your savings goal.

 Here are a few tips to effectively save money for your down payment on a home: